test

 When it comes to working at height, understanding the difference between fall prevention and fall arrest is critical.
 Fall prevention, also called fall restraint, stops you from being able to fall in the first place.
 Think of it as keeping you safely away from the edge.
 Fall arrest, on the other hand, is a backup plan, it doesn’t prevent the fall from happening, but catches you if one happens, reducing the risk of death to injuries that are survivable, depending on what you hit.

 This blog explores fall arrest systems, covering the gear, techniques, and best practices to prevent falls or reduce injuries if a fall happens.
+Remember, no matter which type of equipment you use it has to be added into your SWMS.
 To make it even easier to follow, we’ve included short videos demonstrating each step.
 Let’s break it all down.

 Not all gear is created equal!
 In fall arrest situations, quality isn’t optional – it’s life-saving.
-In New Zealand and Australia, fall arrest equipment must meet at least AS/NZS Standards.
+In Australia and New Zealand, fall arrest equipment must meet at least AS/NZS Standards.

 A fall arrest system is only as strong as its weakest point.
 Just like building a house, the foundation must be solid.
 Your anchor point must be able to withstand the forces generated during a fall – this typically means being rated for at least 15kN (1,500kg) for 1 person 21kN (2,100kg) for 2 people.